efatmae/efatmae.github.io/_teaching/2019-summer-teaching.md

 location: "Dundee, The UK"
 ---

-* Courses:
-    * Data Science : Python

-* Responsibility:
-    * Helping students with machine learning and Python assignments
+My responsibilities was to help students with machine learning and Python assignments.

 Heading 1
 ======